Skip to main content

 Notifications resize to fill the width of the toast container.
 Text within each notification wraps according to the default notification text overflow behaviors.

-A sample message wraps to multiple lines when it meets the invisible boundary formed by the
+A sample message wraps to multiple lines when it meets the invisible boundary formed by the 'X' dismiss button within the fixed-width toast.

 Controller